 MTWTF is a design studio that creates communication platforms for cultural, commercial, educational, and civic clients.
 The studio situates itself within the broadest discipline of design — the shaping of our shared physical and electronic environment — and creates communication tools that foster discussion and facilitate change.
 We apply a comprehensivist design approach to projects that range from placemaking collaborations to civic engagements to the creation of editorial platforms that are rich in narrative.
 MTWTF believes that good design has the power to help individuals, organizations, and businesses clarify what they do and manifest their ideas to make change happen.
+MTWTF was founded in 2008.
+The current iteration of MTWTF is a platform to take on special projects.

 Glen Cummings